hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_dicom.html.markdown

 * `encryption_key_url` - The URL of the key to use for encryption as part of the customer-managed key encryption settings.

-* `event_state` - The event support status of the Healthcare DICOM Service.

-* `provision_state` - The provisioning state of the Healthcare DICOM Service.

 * `service_url` - The url of the Healthcare DICOM Services.

 * `storage` - The `storage` block as defined below.